alexmiller63/star-almanack/objects.md

 The 80-object expansion provides a broader range of right ascensions, declination bands, observing seasons, stellar landmarks, clusters, nebulae, and galaxies for development of the 2026 Almanack.

+## Arctic and Antarctic Objects

+Arctic and Antarctic objects require a different interpretation of

+best visibility from objects in the Northern, Tropical, and Southern

+declination bands.

+They are therefore not assigned an observing season.

+At sufficiently favorable terrestrial latitudes, an Arctic or

+Antarctic object may be circumpolar and remain above the horizon

+throughout the year.
+At other latitudes, the same object may rise and

+set, remain very low above the horizon, or never become visible at all.

+Star Almanack nevertheless retains a best-visibility date for these

+objects.

+For an Arctic or Antarctic object, the best-visibility date identifies

+when the object transits the local meridian at 9:00 PM local apparent

+solar time.
+At meridian transit the object reaches its greatest altitude

+for that daily passage.

+The date therefore describes favorable evening placement rather than

+the beginning or center of an observing season.

+This distinction is particularly useful near the limits of an object's

+visibility.
+An object that barely rises from a particular latitude is

+most favorably placed when its meridian transit occurs at a convenient

+evening hour.
+Roughly six months away from that date, its corresponding

+meridian transit occurs approximately twelve hours away in local time,

+and the object may be below the horizon at 9:00 PM.

+For this reason, Arctic and Antarctic objects retain their

+best-visibility dates even though they are not assigned seasons.